thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml
 ```

-### Install Camel-K operator in cluster
+### Install Camel-K operator in KIND cluster

-- Kamel CLI is used to install the Camel-K operator.
-- Camel-K operator installation requires a registry (docker.io).
-- The Docker credentials will be created as a secret and this secret is passed to Kamel CLI.
+- To install the Camel-K operator with Kamel CLI, we need to configure the docker registry (docker.io).
+For this first we need to create a secret in the cluster with the Docker credentials.

 > **Note:-**
-> - Creating a sceret with the $HOME/.docker/config.json file using below command didn't work for me
+> - Creating a secret with the $HOME/.docker/config.json file directly didn't work for me.
+When running the integration, the logs indicated unauthorized access.
+> - Below is the command to create secret from docker config file.
 > ```
 > kubectl create secret generic regcred \
 >    --from-file=.dockerconfigjson=$HOME/.docker/config.json \